dataluscorp/browser/toolkit/components/telemetry/docs/internals/review.rst

 - Does this affect products more broadly than expected?

   - Consider all our platforms: Windows, Mac, Linux, Android.
-  - Consider all our products: Firefox, Fennec, GeckoView, Glean.
+  - Consider all our products: Datalus, Fennec, GeckoView, Glean.

 - Does this fall afoul of common architectural failures?